A hiss from a snake is a sound you will always remember, and there is good reason.

 Why you pet snake is hissing at you

-The best advice is to start small and use our handling guide to get the best chances of stopping your snake from hissing and going into a defensive mode.
+The best approach is to start with smaller, less intimidating species and follow our handling guide to increase the chances of preventing your snake from hissing and going into a defensive mode.

 0 Comments